adonisjs/v6-docs/content/docs/fundamentals/typescript_build_process.md

 :::note

-All the below-mentioned tools come pre-installed as development dependencies with AdonisJS starter kits.
+All the below-mentioned tools come pre-installed as development dependencies with official starter kits.

 :::